Battle of Vientiane: Fighting for Vientiane

-That night, four Royal Thai Army 105mm howitzers were smuggled across the Mekong into Chinamiao, with one of them becoming embarrassingly stuck in Mekong sand until it was freed at dawn.
+That night, four Royal Thai Army 105 mm howitzers were smuggled across the Mekong into Chinamiao, with one of them becoming embarrassingly stuck in Mekong sand until it was freed at dawn.
 At 11:30 on 15 December, GMS 1 entered Vientiane from the north, only to be stopped by PAVN artillery and small arms fire from Wattay.
 At 13:30, Kouprasith sent 80 troops in an attempted amphibious landing to cut off Kong Le's retreat, but the waterborne force overshot its objective.
 Meantime, BP 1 paratroopers loyal to Phoumi moved door to door hunting down Kong Le's BP 2 paratroopers who had been isolated but continued to snipe away.
 As evening came, a calm fell again, again broken only by the radio broadcasts.

 On 16 December, the contending forces warred incoherently over individual blocks of buildings and single streets.
 The two sides distinguished themselves from one another by the color of scarves worn with their uniforms; now and then, the combatants switched scarves and sides.
 However, by afternoon, Phoumi's and Kouprasith's superior weight of forces prevailed.
 Kong Le's men were pushed back into Wattay.

 PAVN gunners wanted to level the entirety of Vientiane.
 Instead, Kong Le loaded up his 1,200 troops and retreated northwards toward the Plain of Jars, accompanied by the PAVN artillerists, a single tank, and a few captives.
-A couple of sections of 60mm mortars covered the withdrawal, holding up the Phoumist advance until late in the day.
+A couple of sections of 60 mm mortars covered the withdrawal, holding up the Phoumist advance until late in the day.
 The devastated city they left had suffered at least 600 houses destroyed, about an equal number of citizens killed, and 7,000 left homeless; however, the Neutralists' fighting ability remained intact.
 Kong Le's forces had suffered only 17 killed.